agroimpacts/nmeo/materials/tutorials/aws-rstudio-jupyter-setup.md

 The links to these can be found [here](http://www.louisaslett.com/RStudio_AMI/).

 ## Configure
-Allow HTTP access and ssh access from clark university addresses 60 GB hard drive
+Allow HTTP access and ssh access from relevant addresses, give it a 60GB EBS volume

 ## Check that python3 is installed
 This is an Ubuntu 16.04 install, with python 3.5 as the latest